 Sound, effective corporate governance must include a Board of Directors independent from management but accountable to the company and its shareholders.

-At Fluor, 11 of the 12 Board members are independent, non-employee directors.
-The only director who is not independent is David Seaton, Fluor's current Chief Executive Officer.
+At Fluor, 11 of the 13 Board members are independent, non-employee directors.
+The two directors who are not independent are Alan Boeckmann, Fluor's Executive Chairman and Carlos M. Hernandez, Fluor's Chief Executive Officer.

 Independent Board members meet regularly (at least quarterly) without members of management present.
 Fluor's Lead Independent Director, Peter J. Fluor, presides over and sets the agenda for these executive sessions.